-Our highly technical Computing & iMedia department benefits from current industry-standard computing hardware and software, which allows you to learn using the latest equipment and technology.
-You will be taught by staff who have gained their knowledge and experience, first-hand from the industry.
+Our highly technical Computing & Games Development department benefits from industry-standard computing hardware and software, which allows you to learn using the latest equipment and technology.
+You will be taught by staff who have gained their knowledge and experience first-hand from the industry and academic backgrounds.

-Courses are offered at all levels in your career development, from foundation to Higher Education.
-The courses are designed to meet the needs of the individual as well as industry and commerce.
-We have a high level of achievement and progression into employment and university and have prominent recognition with employers.
+Courses are offered from Level 2 to Level 4.
+The courses are designed to meet the needs of the individuals as well as industry and commerce.
+We have a high level of achievement and progression into employment, higher education and have prominent recognition with employers.

 Dartford boasts a fully functioning Gaming Studio where students will have the opportunity to develop their own games.